Almond milk: Commerce

 In the United States, almond milk remained a niche health food item until the early 2000s, when its popularity began to increase.
 In 2011 alone, almond milk sales increased by 79%.
 In 2013, it surpassed soy milk as the most popular plant-based milk in the US.
 As of 2014 it comprised 60 percent of plant-milk sales and 4.1 percent of total milk sales in the US.

 Manufacturers and distributors of animal milk have advocated that plant-based milk not be labelled as "milk".
 They complain that consumers may be confused between the two, and that plant-based milks are not necessarily as nutritious in terms of vitamins and minerals.
-In the United States, as of 2021, though the USDA is investigating and various state legislatures are considering regulation, various courts have determined that reasonable consumers are not confused, and the FDA has enacted no regulations against plant-based milk labels.
+In the case of the United States, the FDA said in 2023 that plant-based milk could be labeled as milk, but that producers should note the nutritional differences from regular milk.
 European Union regulations require "milk" to be used for animals only, except coconut milk.
 (See Plant milk.)

 Within the Italian regions of Sicily, Apulia, Calabria, and Campania, almond milk is a protected traditional agricultural product.

-Brands include Almond Breeze, Elmhurst 1925, Mooala, Silk and Kirkland Signature.

 Nutrition

-If unfortified, almond milk has less vitamin D than fortified cows' milk; in North America, cows' milk must be fortified with vitamin D, but vitamins are added to plant milks on a voluntary basis.
+If unfortified, almond milk has less vitamin D than fortified cow milk; in North America, cow milk must be fortified with vitamin D, but vitamins are added to plant milks on a voluntary basis.
 Vitamin E is released from the almonds and absorbed.
 The positive effects of the vitamin E include strengthening the cells.
-Because of its low protein content, almond milk is not a suitable replacement for breast milk, cows' milk, or hydrolyzed formulas for children under two years of age.
+Because of its low protein content (0.4 g per 100 ml), almond milk is not a suitable replacement for breast milk, cow milk, or hydrolyzed formulas for children under two years of age.